Miss France: Contestants

-The regional competitions are organized by regional committees, and contestants must reside or attend school in the region they choose to represent.
+The regional competitions are organized by regional committees, and contestants must reside in the region they choose to represent.
 Regional committees have their own discretion as to how they wish to field candidates for the regional competitions.
-Some choose to organize a number of local competitions corresponding to cities or departments within the region, while others use closed casting processes.
+Some choose to organize a number of local competitions corresponding to cities or departments within the region, while others use open casting processes.
 Public voting is used to select winners of both regional pageants and the national competition.
 The winner of the national competition subsequently receives a number of prizes, including a rent-free apartment in Paris, sponsorship deals, and a monthly salary.

 Rules and eligibility

 In order to compete in Miss France, contestants must meet the following eligibility requirements: